nishantwrp/oppia-docs/webpack.md

 In the `plugins` property, we define the plugins we use with webpack.
 We currently use the following three plugins.

 #### HtmlWebpackPlugin
-This basically helps us with loading the built webpack bundles as script imports in the html files, providing meta tags for our templates, etc. We add an instance of this plugin for every page like as follows.
+This basically helps us with loading the built webpack bundles as script imports in the html files, providing meta tags for our templates, etc. We add an instance of this plugin for every page like

 ```typescript
 new HtmlWebpackPlugin({